Organize Census Forms To Know Where You Are In Census Research

 • Notes which will include your success, other places to look, and any other further investigation you need to do.

-Some researchers combine the above two sets of information into a single family form on which all the information about a family is entered.
+Some researchers combine the first two sets of information into a single family form on which all the information about a family is entered.
 In that case, you would need to have enough space for each census to enter all of the information from the above two lists.

 It is vital to keep track of two things - who you need to find yet, and who you have already found - for each family group.